roneyuan/bomoda/README.md

-# bomoda
+# Bomoda

 Bomoda Python and NodeJS Exercises

-1.
+Exercise 1:

-MY IDEA:
+My idea -

-Create a JSON file (info.json) -> Load info.json everytime the application is executed -> Read the data ->
+Create a JSON file (info.json)

-if first time:
+-> Load info.json everytime the application is executed -> Read the data

-Update the initial value to info.json
+-> if it is first time running, update "FirstCalledDateTime" -> Load every value from JSON file

-else:
+-> Calculate processing time, current calls, and lifetime calls -> Return a new JSON response

-Use the existing data to calculate the processing time and times of call
+-> When the application quit, reset "LifetimeTotalCalls" and "CurrentProcessStartTime"